-51. The Committee acknowledges the commitment of Hong Kong, China to introducing universal suffrage.
-However, the Committee is concerned about the non-compliance of the electoral system with the requirements of Article 25 of the Covenant, which has further deteriorated since the electoral changes in 2021.
-The concerns include: (a) the significantly reduced number of seats directly elected by public voters for both the Election Committee and the Legislative Council; (b) the diminishing representativeness of the Election Committee following the changes made to the composition and membership of its sectors and sub-sectors; (c) the restricted candidate eligibility, which gives little or no chance for candidates of opposition parties to stand for election; (d) the absence of participation of public voters in electing the Chief Executive and (e) the vague criteria and process of disqualification of candidates and elected officials (arts.
-2, 3, 25, 26 and 27).
+- 51. The Committee acknowledges the commitment of Hong Kong, China, to introducing universal suffrage.
+However, the Committee is concerned about the non-compliance of the electoral system with the requirements of article 25 of the Covenant, which has further deteriorated since the electoral changes in 2021.
+The concerns include: (a) the significantly reduced number of seats directly elected by public voters for both the Election Committee and the Legislative Council; (b) the diminishing representativeness of the Election Committee following the changes made to the composition and membership of its sectors and subsectors; (c) the restricted candidate eligibility criteria, which give candidates of opposition parties little or no chance of standing for election; (d) the absence of participation of public voters in electing the Chief Executive; and (e) the vague criteria for and process of disqualification of candidates and elected officials (arts.
+2, 3, 25, 26 and 27). - 52.
+Hong Kong, China, should take concrete steps, with a clear timeline, to introduce universal suffrage.
+In the meantime, it should reform the electoral system in accordance with article 25 of the Covenant and the Committee's general comment No. 25 (1996), including by: (a) increasing the number of seats directly elected by public voters in the

-52. Hong Kong, China should take concrete steps, with a clear timeline, to introduce universal suffrage.
-In the meantime, it should reform the electoral system in line with article 25 of the Covenant and the Committee's general comment No. 25 (1996) on the right to participate in public affairs, voting rights and the right of equal access to public service, including by: (a) increasing the number of seats to be elected by public voters in the Election Committee and the Legislative Council, (b) increasing the number of public voters in the Election Committee, (c) introducing public voting for the election of the Chief Executive and (d) revising the candidate eligibility to ensure diversity among candidates; (e) review the criteria and process of disqualification and repeal discriminatory criteria.
+Election Committee and the Legislative Council; (b) increasing the number of public voters in the Election Committee; (c) introducing public voting for the election of the Chief Executive; (d) revising candidate eligibility criteria to ensure diversity among candidates; and (e) review the criteria for and process of disqualification, and repeal discriminatory criteria.
 Furthermore, it should reverse the decision to disqualify elected officials.